Dating Attractive Girls Makes Me Nervous: How To Be More Confident

 Cultivate healthy habits

 If you are feeling very nervous around this attractive person, you may consider if there are ways that you might be able to feel more confident in yourself and your own physical appearance.
-There are many ways you can boost your self-esteem, but a big one you can try is to incorporate more healthy habits, such as regular exercise, a healthy diet, plenty of sleep, meditation, and gratitude.
+There are many ways you can boost your self-esteem and improve mental health, but a big one you can try is to incorporate more healthy habits, such as regular exercise, a healthy diet, plenty of sleep, meditation, and gratitude.
 In fact, research has shown that physical activity is both directly and indirectly associated with self-esteem.
-Incorporating a regular exercise routine may help you to feel more confident, and you can try a wide range of exercises to find something that you like—whether that’s swimming, running, walking, yoga, soccer, dancing, etc.
+Incorporating a regular exercise routine may help you to feel more confident in the long-term, and you can try a wide range of exercises to find something that you like—whether that’s swimming, running, walking, yoga, soccer, dancing, etc.

 Try hanging out in a group